RackunSec/Penetration-Testing-Grimoire/Flow Charts/enumeration.md

 ## Enumeration Flow Chart
-This document can be used as a reference during the enumeration pahse of the penetration test.
+This document can be used as a reference during the enumeration phase of the penetration test.
+Target enumeratoin is a talent that can only be mastered through lots of hands on experience.
+Not every one of these situations will apply, as each enumeration phase may lead in drastically different directions depending on what we will encounter.
 ## OS and Service Enumeration
 ### NMAP
 The very first thingh that we do for eunerating a target's potentially vulnerable services is to run a full NMAP scan on the target.